 - Deductible.
 Higher deductibles often make for lower premiums, whereas lower deductibles will drive up the price.
 Choose an amount that fits your financial situation.

 - Minimum coverage.
-Every state has different coverage requirements.
-Be sure that any potential policy meets your state minimums before committing.
+Every province has different coverage requirements.
+Be sure that any potential policy meets your provincial minimums before committing.

 - Additional coverage.
 Personal injury protection and medical payments coverage are two of many ways you can improve your policy.
 Be sure to include any additional coverage options when getting quotes from providers.